pgbouncer/pgbouncer/doc/usage.md

 cl_waiting
 :   Client connections that have sent queries but have not yet got a server connection.

+cl_cancel_req
+:   Client connections that have not forwarded query cancellations to the server yet.

 sv_active
 :   Server connections that are linked to a client.